 Test and Protect strategy is Scotland's approach to preventing the spread of coronavirus in the community.

-A local Facebook page Covid-19 Support: Carradale & East Kintyre Community Council Area has been set up.
+A local Facebook page Covid-19 Support: Carradale & East Kintyre Community Council Area was set up.
 We have a number of volunteers in the area and so If you are in need of support, or just wish to find out more please contact the following local phone numbers to get you to your “points of contact” who may be able to assist you:

 - Email: email@example.com